Ik Kil Cenote is undoubtedly one of the most beautiful cenotes in Mexico!

-FACILITIES AT CENOTE IK KIL
+FACILITIES AT THE CENOTE

 Book Now → Ik Kil Cenote Tour

-WHAT TO EXPECT AT IK KIL CENOTE
+WHAT TO EXPECT

-Cenote Ik Kil itself forms an almost perfect circular shape and there is an internal concrete staircase making it very easy to access the inside.
+Cenote Ik Kil itself forms an almost perfect circular shape, and there is an internal concrete staircase making it very easy to access the inside.
 On the way down the steps, there are a couple of viewpoints worth stopping at to take photos.

-Once you reach the bottom, simply set your belongings down in a dry area against the wall and jump on in for a swim.
-I highly recommend swimming out to the middle of the natural pool, floating on your back and marveling at the open-air circle above!
-I guarantee you will be in awe and it’s the perfect opportunity to simply take it all in.
+I highly recommend swimming out to the middle of the natural pool, floating on your back, and marveling at the open-air circle above.
+I guarantee you will be in awe and it’s the perfect opportunity to take it all in.

 Find All → Hotels / Hostels / Resorts in Valladolid